-My Dill Pickle Pasta Salad recipe focuses squarely on the pickle factor, since we are big lovers of dill pickles in my home.
-The easy recipe features both pickles and dill pickle juice, as well as some fresh chopped dill.
-While the pasta salad recipe with dill pickles is simple, the results are creamy and delicious.
+My Dill Pickle Pasta Salad recipe focuses squarely on the pickle flavor factor, since we are big lovers of crunchy dill pickles in my home.
+The easy creamy pasta salad recipe features both pickles and dill pickle juice, as well as some fresh chopped dill.
+It is perfect for dill pickle fans!

 Easy Pickle Pasta Salad

-I used dill pickle spears from the refrigerated section in the recipe.
+I used fresh dill pickle spears from the refrigerated section in the recipe.
 They are crisper and a little milder in tartness than the shelf stable variety.
 I think they are the perfect choice for this macaroni salad.
-The particular brand I used was Grillo’s which is a company local to my area, but there are many other nationwide and regional brands available.

 Note: I would use about fifty percent less pickles if you can’t get fresh.